-The prospectus is mainly meant as an aid for the student.
-If, upon using this prospectus, something is not clear to you or proves to be incorrect, or if you have any suggestions, please report this to the educational advisor or the office of BioSciences.
+This information is mainly meant as an aid for the student.
+If, upon using, something is not clear to you or proves to be incorrect, or if you have any suggestions, please report this to the educational advisor or the office of BioSciences.

-This prospectus has been made with great care.
+This information has been composed with great care.
 However the author is not responsible for inaccuracies.
 If you have comments or proposals for improvement don't hesitate to contact her.